rjw1/cv/cv.md

 ### March 2008 – October 2010: Senior Systems Administrator for Ominor

-At Ominor I set up and maintained 30+ servers for a range of e-commerce websites developed in PHP and Ruby on Rails, spread across two data centres in several environments.
+At Ominor I set up and maintained over 30 servers for a range of e-commerce websites developed in PHP and Ruby on Rails, spread across two data centres in several environments.
 One of my major tasks was to provision a new rack for a client with a turnover of approximately one million pounds a month.
 I